desh2608/spyder/README.md

 ╘═════════════╧════════════════╧═════════╧════════════╧═════════╧════════╛
 ```

+Additionally, you can provide UEM and collar parameters similar to single pair case.

 ### Compute per-file and overall DERs between reference and hypothesis RTTMs using command line tool

 Alternatively, __spyder__ can also be invoked from the command line to compute the per-file